Synesthesia: Music As A Color Or A Smell?

 There are a number of different forms of synesthesia, including chromesthesia (associating sounds with colors), grapheme-color synesthesia (seeing numbers and letters in color), and mirror-touch synesthesia (feeling the same sensation simultaneously that someone else feels, such as a light tap on the knee).

 Synesthesia is not a disease or mental illness.
-In fact, research has shown that synesthetes can perform better on memory and intelligence tests.
-They also come up negative on tests for mental illnesses like schizophrenia, psychosis, and other conditions involving delusions.
-However, the loss of a limb, such as an arm or a leg, may encourage the development of certain types of synesthesia by way of heightening our other senses, perhaps to compensate for that which we've lost.
+Research has shown that synesthetes can perform better than other people on memory and intelligence tests.
+They also test negative for mental illnesses like schizophrenia, psychosis, and other conditions involving delusions.
+Research shows that synesthetes usually comprehend that their experiences of synesthesia are not real, as opposed delusions or hallucinations in a person with schizophrenia.

-It may seem simple, but the best way to tell if you might have synesthesia can be by talking with other people and discovering that they don't always see the world the same way that you do.
-You may be surprised to learn that not everyone sees a color when they look at a particular letter or number.
-Or that they don’t smell apple pie when they listen to a certain song.
+To determine if you have synesthesia, you might start by talking to other people.
+You might discover that they don't always see the world the same way that you do.
+You may be surprised to learn that not everyone sees a color when they look at a particular letter or number, or that they don’t experience a particular smell when they listen to a certain song.

-Synesthetes may also tend to be very creative.
-It's no surprise when you consider the fact that their brain can already make otherwise mundane aspects of everyday life more vibrant.
-And while synesthesia is not based on memory but is more of an innate response to stimuli on the brain, it is said that synesthesia can, in turn, improve upon a synesthete's power of memory.
+Synesthetes tend to be highly creative.
+Their brain can already make otherwise mundane aspects of everyday life more vibrant.
+Also, while synesthesia is not based on memory but is more of an innate response to stimuli on the brain, it is said that synesthesia can, in turn, improve upon a synesthete's power of memory.

-For instance, when trying to remember a series of numbers without the aid of a paper and pen - like, say, the combination needed to open a padlock - a non-synesthete may have to come up with some creative way to remember those numbers, like a pneumonic device.
+For instance, when trying to remember a series of numbers without the aid of a paper and pen, a non-synesthete may have to come up with some creative way to remember those numbers, like a mnemonic device.
 A synesthete, however, may be able to recall that same series of numbers simply by remembering the order their colors came in, or some other such similar reference.

 Chromesthesia is also referred to as "sound-to-color synesthesia."
 Several famous artists and musicians are believed to have had chromesthesia, including Vincent Van Gogh, Leonard Bernstein, and Duke Ellington.

-Also interesting is that some people who are not officially chromesthetic can have experiences similar to those who are.
+Also, some people who are not officially chromesthetic can have experiences similar to those who have the condition.
 For instance, someone listening to a piece of salsa music may describe it as "red" or "orange."
 However, when presented instead with an easy listening piece, one that it slower and more relaxing in tempo, the person may describe the sound as "grey" or "light blue."

-The difference that would cause a person with synesthesia to stand out on a synesthesia test as opposed to a person without synesthesia is that the person with synesthesia would consistently choose the same color out of a vast color spectrum every time they hear a certain note or song.
+The difference that would cause a person with synesthesia to stand out on a is that the person with synesthesia would probably consistently choose the same color out of a vast color spectrum every time they hear a certain note or song.
 Someone without synesthesia may choose a different color each time, even if it’s only a slightly different shade.

 iStock/Fly View Productions

-What's interesting is that vEAR is said to be more common, with an estimated 20 to 30 percent of the population believed to have a form of vEAR.
+vEAR is said to be more common, with an estimated 20% to 30% of the population believed to have a form of vEAR.
 The number may be even higher.
-However, many people who hear sound on silent videos don't even realize they're doing it, or don't realize that other people typically don't do this.
-Since they feel their response to the video is normal, then they might not feel there is anything to report.
+However, many people who hear sound on silent videos don't even realize they're doing it or don't realize that other people typically don't do this.
+Since they feel their response to the video is normal, they might not think there is anything to report.

-Neurologist Richard Cytowic has defined the criteria by which those who believe they have synesthesia should be evaluated.
-However, it should be noted that the criteria he included in the first edition of his book, Synesthesia, were updated in the second edition, presumably due to discoveries in the field since the initial publishing of the first edition of his book.
+Neurologist Richard Cytowic has defined the criteria by which he believes people who believe they have synesthesia should be evaluated.
+However, the criteria he included in the first edition of his book, Synesthesia, were updated in the second edition, presumably due to discoveries in the field since the publishing of the first edition of his book.

 The criteria for determining if someone has synesthesia, as defined by Richard Cytowic, are as follows: